Church Growth

 Implement a Birthday and Anniversary Recognition System

 A simple system that sends a personal birthday or anniversary message from the pastor to every member.
-This sounds small, but the impact is disproportionate — receiving a personal note from your pastor on your birthday communicates that you are known and valued, not just a name in a database.
+Receiving a personal note from your pastor on your birthday communicates that you are known and valued, not just a name in a database.

 Create a 'New Member' Email Onboarding Sequence

-When someone joins the church, don't just hand them a welcome packet and hope for the best.
-Build a 4-week email sequence that introduces them to the church's mission, staff, small groups, and service opportunities.
+When someone joins the church, build a 4-week email sequence that introduces them to the church's mission, staff, small groups, and service opportunities.
 Structured onboarding dramatically increases new member retention.

 Use Video for Pastoral Communication